Parapet LogoParapet is an Integrated Risk ManagementPARAPET®

 Incident Response and Recovery

-Even with the best defenses in place, breaches can still occur.
-Having a well-defined incident response plan is crucial for minimizing damage and ensuring a swift recovery.
-The incident response plan should outline clear steps for containment, eradication, and recovery.
+Even with the best protection in place, breaches are still possible.
+A detailed incident response plan is vital to reduce damage and ensure a fast recovery.
+The plan should clearly define steps for containment, eradication, and restoration.

 Incident Response Phases:

-• Preparation: Establish an incident response team and outline roles and responsibilities.
+• Preparation: Create an incident response team and assign clear responsibilities.

-• Detection and Analysis: Identify and assess the scope of the breach.
+• Detection and Analysis: Detect the breach and assess its severity.

 Incident Response and Recovery